dmbarbour/glas/docs/GlasDesign.md

 ## Modules and Syntax

-Modules are global or local, and are represented by files and folders.
-Every module either compiles to a glas value, or fails to compile.
-In addition to producing a compiled value, the compiler may generate a sequence of log messages to support development.

-### Compiling Files
+Modules are global or local.
+Global modules are represented by folders, and are found based on configuration of the glas command line.
+Local modules are represented by files or subfolders in the same folder as a file currently being compiled or (if no such file) the current directory.
+Every valid module compiles to an arbitrary glas value.

+A folder compiles the contained 'public' file.
+This file may have any extension, such as "public.g0" or "public.json".
+Glas does not provide any mechanism to reference specific files across folder boundaries, thus the compiled value of a folder depends only on its content and global modules rather than its context.

 A file is compiled based on its file extensions.
-For example, to process the file "foo.ext", the glas command line will first load a global module named language-ext, then extract a value representing a compiler function.
-This function receives the file binary and outputs the compiled value for the module (or fails), and has access to limited effects such as loading other modules and logging warnings for the programmer (see *Language Modules* later).
+For example, to process a file named "foo.ext", the glas command line will load a global module named language-ext then extract a value representing a compiler function.
+This function is interpreted, receiving the file binary as input and producing the compiled value as output.

-File extensions may compose, e.g. "foo.json.m4" could be expanded by language-m4 that implements a macro preprocessor, then parsed into structured data by language-json.
-In the general case, a compiler might further process structured data.
-Conversely, a file with no extensions compiles to its raw binary.

-### Compiling Folders

-A folder compiles based on the contained 'public' file, which may have any file extension.
-Glas does not allow referencing across folder boundaries.
-This greatly simplifies local reasoning and refactoring.
-Global modules are always represented by folders, in part to provide a convenient space for README and LICENSE files.

-### Module Search

-When loading a module, whether it is 'global' or 'local' is explicit, essentially forming two distinct namespaces with no implicit fallback.
-File extensions are not included in the module name.
-Global modules are found based on configuration of the command line.
-By default, this involves sequentially searching GLAS_PATH (a list of folders) for a subfolder with a matching name.
-Local modules are files or subfolders found in the same folder as the current file, or within the current directory if no file is being compiled.

-Dependencies between modules must be acyclic, forming a directed acyclic graph.
-Cyclic dependencies will be detected and reported as an error.
+File extensions may compose, e.g. "foo.x.y" would imply a two-pass compile, first by language-y then by language-x.
+The value passed to language-x may be structured data.
+Use cases for composition include text preprocessors and building higher level compilers based on structured data.

+The compiler function has a very limited effects API.
+Other than producing a value, it may load other modules and log some messages, e.g. describing warnings or errors to support debugging.
+The constraint on effects ensures a deterministic and cacheable outcome.
+Dependencies between modules must form a directed acyclic graph, otherwise the glas system will report dependency cycles as errors.

 ## Values